kalray/kann-model-zoo/README.md

 ## Kalray Neural Network (KaNN™) SDK

-Kalray Neural Network (KaNN™) is a SDK included in the AccessCore Embedded (ACE) compute offer to optimize AI inference on MPPA®.
+Kalray Neural Network (KaNN™) is a SDK included in the AccessCore Embedded (ACE™) compute offer to optimize AI inference on MPPA®.
 It is composed by:

 * **KaNN™ generator** : A python wheel to parse, optimize and paralellize an intermediate representation of a neural network.
 Thanks to the runtime, it gives you then the opportunity to run the algorithm directly on the MPPA®
 * **KaNN™ runtime** : Optimized libraries (in ASM/C/C++) to execute each operation node.

-ACE 6.0.0 | KaNN™ 5.5.0 supports: ONNX framework.
+ACE™ 6.0.0 | KaNN™ 5.5.0 supports: ONNX framework.

 ## Important notes

 * Neural networks are available on our **Hugging face plateform** 🤗 [HERE](https://huggingface.co/Kalray).
   Do not hesitate to check model card for details of implementation, sources or license.

-* TensorFlow and TensorFlowLite is now deprecated from this ACE version (>=6.0.0).
+* TensorFlow and TensorFlowLite is now deprecated from this ACE™ version (>=6.0.0).
 All TF networks of the KaNN™ Model Zoo have been converted to ONNX format with **tf2onnx** tools.

 * To generate a neural network compatible for Kalray processor (MPPA®):